-The ninth Trondheim Conference will bring together decision-makers and experts from around the world to discuss the global biodiversity framework being developed as a follow up to the Strategic Plan for Biodiversity 2011-2020.
+The ninth Trondheim Conference brought together decision-makers and experts from around the world to discuss the global biodiversity framework being developed as a follow up to the Strategic Plan for Biodiversity 2011-2020.
 The Conference will directly support the process established by the Convention, with opportunity for major players to discuss key issues informally outside of the negotiation process.

 Those negotiating the post-2020 global biodiversity framework will need a clear understanding of the available evidence in order to help them develop a framework for the future that is both sufficiently ambitious for setting the world on a path to achieve the 2050 Vision for Biodiversity, and at the same time ensures that biodiversity and ecosystem services support delivery of needs and aspirations in other sectors.

 The post-2020 global biodiversity framework is being developed with full understanding that many of the Aichi Biodiversity Targets in the Strategic Plan for Biodiversity 2011-2020 will not have been met.
 The current status of biodiversity and ecosystem services, and projections of future loss, are deeply concerning, but at the same time research is suggesting that change is possible.

-The Conference will address the challenges of achieving the 2050 Vision for Biodiversity and explore pathways for the transformational changes needed.
-Building upon multiple sources of knowledge, including the IPBES Global Assessment on Biodiversity and Ecosystem Services, the Conference will facilitate a shared understanding of key knowledge areas, and help to ensure that the process for developing the post-2020 global biodiversity framework is knowledge-based, just and inclusive.
+The Conference addressed the challenges of achieving the 2050 Vision for Biodiversity and explored pathways for the transformational changes needed.
+Building upon multiple sources of knowledge, including the IPBES Global Assessment on Biodiversity and Ecosystem Services, the Conference facilitated a shared understanding of key knowledge areas, and helped to ensure that the process for developing the post-2020 global biodiversity framework is knowledge-based, just and inclusive.